oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 };
 ```

-Now, for each blit of the map we have to do a for to pass all cameras and make the blit:
+2.For each blit of the map we have to do a for to gow through all cameras and check if the tile is inside the camera view:

 ```
 void j1Map::Draw()